fre-so/react-app/README.md

 - Carousels: `embla-carousel` for sliders.
 - Scroll narratives: `scrollama`/`react-scrollama` for scroll-driven steps.
 - APIs: `openai` client.
+- Diagrams: `reactflow` for mind maps/workflows; theme with shadcn tokens (see below).

 ## Maps (react-map-gl)
 1) `MAPBOX_API_TOKEN` is provided via system env; Vite exposes `MAPBOX_*` via `envPrefix`, so you can read it with `import.meta.env.MAPBOX_API_TOKEN` (no `.env` needed).